Action of the mapping class group on character varieties and Higgs bundles: Equivariant structures and parabolic Higgs bundles

 \section{Equivariant structures and parabolic Higgs bundles}

-As in the previous section, let $X$ be a compact Riemann surface, let $\Gamma \subset \Aut(X)$ be a finite subgroup, let $Y:=X/\Gamma$ and $\pi_Y:X\to Y$ be the associated ramified covering map.
+As in the previous section, let $X$ be a compact Riemann surface, let $\Gamma \subset \Aut(X)$ be a finite subgroup.
+We will assume here that $\Gamma=\Gamma^+$. let $Y:=X/\Gamma$ and $\pi_Y:X\to Y$ be the associated ramified covering map.
 The set of points $\PPP\subset X$ maps by $\pi_Y$ to a set $\SSS \subset Y$.
 In this section we establish a correspondence between $\Gamma$-equivariant $G$-Higgs bundles over $X$ and parabolic $G$-Higgs bundles over $Y$ with parabolic points $\SSS$.
 This extends the well-known correspondences for vector bundles \cite{mehta-seshadri,furuta-steer,nasatyr-steer,biswas,andersen-masbaum, andersen-grove}, and principal bundles \cite{teleman-woodward,balaji-seshadri}.
-In particular this implies that if $Z'=Z\cap\ker\iota$ and a $G$-Higgs bundle $(E,\varphi)$ is equipped with a $(\Gamma,c)$-pseudoequivariant structure with $c\in Z^2(\Gamma,Z')$, then $(E',\varphi)$ with $E':=E/Z'$ is a $G'=G/Z'$-Higgs bundle with a $\Gamma$-equivariant structure and hence is in correspondence with a parabolic $G'$-Higgs bundle over $Y$.
-It would be very interesting to give a parabolic description of the pseudoequivariant structure on $(E,\varphi)$.
+In particular this implies that if $Z'=Z\cap\ker\iota$ and a $G$-Higgs bundle $(E,\varphi)$ is equipped with a $(\Gamma,c)$-equivariant structure with $c\in Z^2(\Gamma,Z')$, then $(E',\varphi)$ with $E':=E/Z'$ is a $G'=G/Z'$-Higgs bundle with a $\Gamma$-equivariant structure and hence is in correspondence with a parabolic $G'$-Higgs bundle over $Y$.
+It would be very interesting to give a parabolic description of the twisted equivariant structure on $(E,\varphi)$.